Desmond Bane: College career

 Bane earned Big 12 Newcomer of the Week honors after scoring 18 points and pulling down seven rebounds against Bradley.
 He had 16 points including three free throws with two seconds remaining to help TCU defeat number one-ranked Kansas, 85–82, in the quarterfinals of the Phillips 66 Big 12 Championship.
 Bane helped TCU win the NIT as a freshman, contributing nine points in the title game against Georgia Tech.
 He averaged 7.1 points and 2.9 rebounds per game and making 13 starts.
 In an 89–83 victory over Iowa State, Bane scored a season-high 27 points.
-As a sophomore, Bane averaged 12.5 points and 4.1 rebounds per game and his 47.2% 3-point percentage led the Big 12.
-In the NCAA Tournament, Bane had five points, four rebounds, four assists, a steal, and a block in the first-round loss to Syracuse.
-As a junior, Bane was named to the Second Team All-Big 12.
+As a sophomore, Bane averaged 12.5 points and 4.1 rebounds per game and his 47.2% three-point accuracy led the Big 12.
+In the NCAA tournament, Bane had five points, four rebounds, four assists, a steal and a block in the first-round loss to Syracuse.
+As a junior, Bane was named to the second-team All-Big 12.
 He had a career-high 34 points in the team's regular-season finale against Texas and scored 30 points versus Nebraska in the second round of the NIT.
 Bane averaged 15.2 points per game to lead the team, 5.7 rebounds per game and shot 42.5% from behind the arc.
 After the season, he "tested the waters" of the NBA draft but returned to TCU.
-As a senior, Bane was named to the First Team All-Big 12.
-Bane averaged 16.6 points and 6.3 rebounds per game, and his 44.2% three-point percentage led the Big 12.
+As a senior, Bane was named to the first-team All-Big 12.
+Bane averaged 16.6 points and 6.3 rebounds per game, and his 44.2% three-point accuracy led the Big 12.
 On March 2, 2020, Bane was named Big 12 player of the week after scoring 23 points in a 75–72 upset over second-ranked Baylor.